 - Fuel source

 In Wyoming for example, the winter is cold with average low temperatures in January between 5 to 10 degrees Fahrenheit.
-Heating homes consumes a lot of energy, driving up emissions compared to other states.
-Wyoming also has one of the lowest population densities the country.
-New York on the other hand, with the lowest per capita CO2 emissions in the country, has high population density and a strong mass transit system.
-Most of its residences are multi-family units that offer more efficient heating and cooling systems, and with the fourth highest electricity price in the U.S., people are motivated to save energy.
+Heating a home consumes a lot of energy, driving up emissions compared to other states.
+Wyoming also has one of the lowest population densities in the country.
+New York on the other hand, with the lowest per capita CO2 emissions in the country, has a high population density and a strong mass transit system.
+Most of its residences are multi-family units that offer more efficient heating and cooling systems, and with the ninth-highest electricity price in the U.S., people are motivated to save energy.

 As federal and state governments push to clean up their emissions act, solar energy is an attractive and realistic solution for many parts of the country that have a higher need to reduce their CO2 emissions.
 Check out your state and see if your solar could do some extra carbon-offset good: